List of Patents by Date: Everything You Need to Know

 - A list of all patents issued and all applications are then found by clicking on the red icon to the left of the subclass number in the Manual of Classification for patents issued.
 The blue icon to the left of the icon is for pending applications.

 If you need help compiling a list of patents by date, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.